Southern governors tell autoworkers that voting for a union will put their jobs in jeopardy

 “We are seeing in the fallout of the Detroit Three strike with those automakers rethinking investments and cutting jobs,” the statement said.
 “Putting businesses in our states in that position is the last thing we want to do.”

 Lee said in a statement that Alabama Gov. Kay Ivey, Georgia Gov. Brian Kemp, Mississippi Gov. Tate Reeves, South Carolina Gov. Henry McMaster and Texas Gov. Greg Abbott have signed on to the statement.
-The offices of Ivey, Kemp and Reeves confirmed their involvement, and McMaster posted the statement on his website.
-A message was left Tuesday seeking comment from Abbott.
+The offices of Abbott, Ivey, Kemp and Reeves confirmed their involvement, and McMaster posted the statement on his website.

 The governors said they want to continue to grow manufacturing in their states, but a successful union drive will “stop this growth in its tracks, to the detriment of American workers.”